-Trained in the United States, she has held positions at the Princeton Institute for Advanced Study, Kapteyn Astronomical Institute in the Netherlands, and the Australian National University (ANU).
+Trained in the United States, Professor Sackett has held positions at the Princeton Institute for Advanced Study, Kapteyn Astronomical Institute in the Netherlands, and the Australian National University (ANU).
 As a Research School Director, she led the multi-million dollar effort to rebuild the world-renowned Mt Stromlo Observatory after it was destroyed in 2003 by bush fires, re-establishing it as an international centre for research, training, and high-tech instrumentation at the ANU, and initiating its partnership in the Giant Magellan Telescope.
-She currently holds an Honorary Professorship at the ANU Climate Change Institute.

 With a keen interest in seeing cities around the world become healthier, more innovative, and more sustainable, Professor Sackett was a member of the Scientific Steering Committee for the symposium of Nobel Laureates held in Hong Kong in April 2015 on the theme “Changing Climate, Changing Cities,” and was Chair of its Memorandum Drafting Team.
-Sackett serves as Chair of the ACT Climate Change Council, a statutory body charged with advising the government of the Australian Capital Territory (ACT) on matters relating to reducing greenhouse gas emissions and addressing and adapting to climate change.
-She is also a member of the ACT’s Renewable Energy Innovation Business Advisory Board, and a past Science Advisory Board member for the Potsdam Institute for Climate Impact Research.
+For the maximum term of six years, Sackett served as a Councillor and then the Chair of the ACT Climate Change Council, a statutory body charged with advising the government of the Australian Capital Territory (ACT) on matters relating to reducing greenhouse gas emissions and addressing and adapting to climate change.
+She has also been a member of the ACT’s Renewable Energy Innovation Business Advisory Board, and a Science Advisory Board member for the Potsdam Institute for Climate Impact Research.

 Sackett’s continued interests include sustainability, transdisciplinary research, team building, sub-national climate change action, complex systems, effective communication, quantitative analysis, and leadership during change and uncertainty.
 Her networks in the scientific community are broad and international.